The Agra Fort in Utter Pradesh

-During his rule, he built several palaces, drinking wells and a mosque.
-Following his death in battle, Mughals were able to seize the fort and take its great treasure, which included a famous diamond called Koh-i-Noor.
+During the rule of India by Ibrahim Lodi, many resources were built within Agra Fort.
+Ibrahim Lodi built several palaces within its walls.
+He also built drinking wells and a mosque for prayers and worship.
+Following his death in battle, Mughals were able to seize the fort and steal its great treasures, which included a famous diamond called Koh-i-Noor.
 Subsequent Afghan rulers; Babur, Humayun, Bilgram and Sher Shah held power here until the Mughals defeated the Afghans in the second battle of Panipat in 1556.

 agra fort, india tourism destinations, india today